YogendraBits/Tech-Shop/README.md

 > eCommerce Tech Shop built with the MERN stack & Redux - By Team 6
 >
-> Standard Naming Comventions are Used , so you can take help of A.I. tools like ChatGpt , Gemini e.t.c to understand and enhance the product.
+> Standard Naming Conventions are Used , so you can take help of A.I. tools like ChatGpt , Gemini e.t.c to understand and enhance the product.

 ## Features